managedcoder/BotFrameworkAccelerators/Workshop/How to Build Your Bot.md

 - [Custom Telemetry](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-telemetry?view=azure-bot-service-4.0)
 - [Advanced Custom Insights](https://github.com/microsoft/botframework-solutions/blob/master/docs/reference/analytics/applicationinsights.md)
 - Active Learning for [QnA Maker](https://docs.microsoft.com/en-us/azure/cognitive-services/qnamaker/how-to/improve-knowledge-base) and [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-review-endpoint-utterances)

+# Test
+Testing your bot is a critical part of development.
+During the workshop we were only able to touch on the basics of testing.
+The following resources will drill down on the topic and provide a more advanced understanding.

+- Test

+# Publish

+# Manage

+# Learn

 # Appendix – Important Links<a name=AppendixImportantLinks />